 Unlike net-terms behavior, auto collection can be configured on a per-customer basis.
 If a customer is initialized with a linked payment provider customer, auto-collection is turned on by default, but can be manually disabled.
 Similarly, if a customer is later linked to a payment provider customer, auto-collection is automatically enabled.
 As with net-terms, auto-collection can be turned off for individual invoices.

-Orb continually synchronizes the ‘default’ payment method from the payment gateway in order to display this information on the Orb customer page.
-The payment method used for an invoice is also displayed on the invoice itself, and ‘frozen’ when the invoice is paid to reflect the transaction that occurred.
-Orb’s support for available payment instruments inherits from what’s available at the payment gateway — for example, with Stripe, Orb can process ACH/bank transfers as well as credit card payments.
+Orb automatically syncs the default payment method from the payment gateway and displays it on the customer page.
+The payment method used for a given invoice is also shown on the invoice itself and locked once the invoice is paid to reflect the actual transaction.

 If auto collection is enabled and the invoice cannot be collected for the configured payment method, Orb will automatically retry the charge after 1, 4, and 9 days from the initial payment attempt.

 Orb also retries payments intelligently when they’re most likely to succeed.
 If the linked customer at the payment gateway does not have a payment method set, Orb will not attempt to create a dunning schedule.
-However, any time a payment method is initially set or changed from a previous method, Orb will immediately try to collect on the invoice even if the invoice is not eligible for the next retry as per the dunning schedule.
+However, any time a payment method is initially set or changed from a previous method, Orb will create a new dunning schedule and immediately try to collect on the invoice even if the invoice has completed dunning or is not eligible for the next retry as per the dunning schedule.
 This ensures that payment recovery happens immediately.

 Refer to the tax automation integrations documentation to learn how to use an automated tax provider to enrich your invoices with tax information.